oracle/coherence-operator/docs/samples/README.md

       1. [Retrieve Reporter reports](rmanagement/eporter/retrieve-reports) &#x2718;
    1. [Provide arguments to the JVM that runs Coherence](management/jvmarguments) &#x2714;

-Samples Legend:
+Samples legend:

 * &#x2714; - sample is available for Coherence 12.2.1.3.x and above

 * &#x2726; - sample is available for Coherence 12.2.1.4.x and above

-* &#x2718; - sample is not yet been written or functionality not yet available
+* &#x2718; - sample has not yet been written or functionality not yet available

 # Troubleshooting Tips